Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 - Hit Enter

 You now should see the file manage.py among the other files of the project.

+Before runing the project, confirm that the password set for PostgreSQL root user is: ```password```, eventually if your password is different, go at the file setting.py inside the folder ACTest.
+And in line 94, change the field 'APSSWORD': with your PostgreSQL password.

 ### 3.2 - Now you can run the project.
 - Run the full command below: